sparkgeo/stac-fastapi-indexed/docs/index-config.md

 Queryables require a `json_schema` property containing a schema that could be used to validate values of this property.
 This JSON schema is not used directly by the API but is provided to API clients via the `/queryables` endpoints such that a client can validate any value it intends to send as query value for this property.

-The API requires special handling of geometry and temporal fields during SQL query construction.
-If a queryable property contains geometry it must include `is_geometry: true`.
-If a queryable property contains temporal data it must include `is_temporal: true`.
-These values default to `false`.

 ## Example 1

 ```json